MinaAltundis/dsa210-project-nightreign/README.md

 1. **What factors influence how far I progress in a run?**
    - Which variables most strongly predict progression through the stages (first_day → second_day → final_day → victory)?
-   - Can we build a model that forecasts expected progression or the likelihood of reaching the Nightlord and defeating it (victory)?
+   - Can we build a model that forecasts expected run outcome?
    - What distinguishes early failures from near-victory runs?
-2. **How do strategic decisions impact run outcomes?**
-   - How do middle-castle visits and evergaol-clearing decisions affect progression and final outcomes?
-   - Do duo or trio teams offer measurable advantages over one another?
+2. **What is the optimal resource allocation strategy under time constraints?**
+   - **Time is limited in each run** - players must choose between:
+     - **Evergaols** (0-7): Provide combat buffs, consume moderate time
+     - **Great Enemies**: Drop valuable loot, consume time
+     - **Middle Castle**: Provides premium loot, but requires significant time investment
+   - Is there an optimal balance between these activities?
+   - Does the optimal strategy change by difficulty level or character?
+   - What's the point of diminishing returns for evergaol clearing?
-3. **Which character (Nightfarer) do I perform best with, and does this vary by game difficulty or final boss (Nightlord)?**
+3. **Which character (Nightfarer) do I perform best with?**
+   - Does this vary by game difficulty or final boss (Nightlord)?
-   - Do enhanced Nightlords significantly reduce my victory probability compared to their standard versions?
+   - Do certain characters benefit more from specific resource allocation strategies?
 4. **Does session progression affect performance (warm-up effect)?**
-   - Do I perform significantly better in later runs compared to my first run of each gaming session?
+   - Do I perform significantly better in later runs?
    - Is there an optimal "warm-up" period before peak performance?
    - At what run index does performance plateau or decline due to fatigue?
 5. **How do RNG and luck factors influence outcomes?**
-   - How strongly does loot quality correlate with progression and final results?
    - Does map variation meaningfully affect success rates?
+   - Can we quantify the impact of randomness versus player strategy?
 ---

 ## Dataset